codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/sso-setup-saml2.md

 1. lastName - user last name
 1. email - user email

+To configure users sync for SAML IDP you need to do the following:

+1. Select GSuite provider
+1. Enable auto Sync users and teams to Codefresh
+1. Set JSON Keyfile, Admin Email and Sync interval
+The instructions for getting the JSON Keyfile, and Admin Email are the same as for [Google SSO](https://codefresh.io/docs/docs/administration/single-sign-on/sso-google/#synchronize-teams-with-the-codefresh-cli) .

 >Notice that these settings are for the SaaS version of Codefresh.
 For an on-premise Codefresh setup you need to use the URLs that match your installation.

 Once everything is finished, you [should test the integration]({{site.baseurl}}/docs/administration/single-sign-on/sso-setup-oauth2/#testing-your-identity-provider).
 Once it is working proceed to the next steps that are: